StarGazer1915/INNO_AS/AS1.2/README.md

-# INNO - Adaptive Systems
+# AS1.2 - Model-based prediction & control
-This repository will contain my assignments and products of the Adaptive Systems course.
+This directory contains my implementation of this assignment.
+Make sure that the `numpy` library is installed before attempting to run the `main.py`.